-The Kloten cantonal assembly – pushing the boundaries of democracy
+The Kloten citizens assembly – pushing the boundaries of democracy

 Day-to-day life here has an international character.
 The residents come from 120 countries.

-The airport town of Kloten is making a mark with its modern version of the cantonal assembly.
+The airport town of Kloten is making a mark with its modern version of the citizens assembly.
 The informal structure offers inclusion and participation to groups who feel less engaged in formal political processes or who are excluded from them.
 Those particularly affected are women, low-earners, young people under the age of 18 and foreigners.
 The last two groups have no political rights in Switzerland.

 Local democracy is the best way to enable new forms of participation - to modernise direct democracy.
-On a federal or cantonal level, there is no political will to extend voting rights to those under 18 or to foreigners.end of infobox
+On a national or cantonal level, there is no political will to extend voting rights to those under 18 or to foreigners.end of infobox

 Winner of a democracy prize